muireall/github.io/content/heat.md

 > > *There have been some changes in temperature extremes across the contiguous United States.
 The annual number of high temperature records set shows no significant trend over the past century nor over the past forty years, but the annual number of record cold nights has declined since 1895, somewhat more rapidly in the past thirty years.*

 > Of course, temperatures getting milder in this way (fewer harsh winters and cold evenings) makes for a very different (and less alarming) story than torrid summers and blazing afternoons becoming more common.
-As it happens, the evidence of a rise in the coldest temperatures is perfectly consistent with a warming globe—just not a “roasting” one that lends itself to graphics of bursting thermometers.{% note() %} p.
-110 {% end %}
+As it happens, the evidence of a rise in the coldest temperatures is perfectly consistent with a warming globe—just not a “roasting” one that lends itself to graphics of bursting thermometers.

 While his restatement is, as far as I can see, more strictly correct than many headlines, his intimation that temperature trends are due to milder winter nights is itself misleading.
 [The report he's criticizing](https://science2017.globalchange.gov/chapter/6/) discusses several lines of evidence, and it's hard not to conclude that we should expect (and are already experiencing) more extreme heat.